Vyxal/Vyxal/docs/Tutorial.md

 ←b →a         # a = b
 ←temp →b      # b = temp (swapping the values of a and b)
 ```

+## Generators

+Another thing Vyxal supports is Generators: functions that, given an initial function, keep producing results until a condition is met.
+There are several commands that allow for the generation of values.